The Alzinova Story

 In November 2015, Alzinova completed an IPO and was listed as a publicly traded company on Spotlight (previously ”AktieTorget”) in Sweden.
 In December 2018 a second round of share issuance was completed.

 The new funding enabled the company to effectively move closer to clinical phase, preparing for the first clinical phase 1b study on it’s lead product, ALZ-101 – an active immunotherapy for the treatment of Alzheimer’s disease.
-ALZ-101 is set to enter clinical phase-1 during the second quarter of 2021.
+ALZ-101 is set to enter clinical phase-1 during the third quarter of 2021.

 Since March 2019, after completing a third capitalisation round, Alzinova is traded as a public company on the unregulated exchange list NASDAQ First North in Stockholm, Sweden (ticker: ALZ).